 For more than 40 years, Chuck Emmert has been on the leading edge of the digital video journalist revolution.
 Passionate about videography, Chuck led a talented group of video journalists in Phoenix that prided itself on fair and accurate storytelling with a flair for the creative elements, garnering more than 100 Emmy® Awards in the process.
 A natural born storyteller, Emmert has been the principle videographer on overseas documentary projects including segments in hostile areas like North Korea.
 Chuck is credited with pioneering helicopter news coverage in one of the country’s first live airborne camera platforms with legendary pilot Jerry Foster of SKY-12 at KPNX in Phoenix.
 Then, in partnership with the Arizona Game and Fish Department, he directed another great team of video story teller’s that produced a yearly thirteen-episode television series.
 ‘Arizona Wildlife Views’ that aired on PBS.
 The series chronicled the diverse native animal life in the desert southwest.

-Currently, he has implemented the storytelling-driven programming philosophy with know99 Television in Phoenix, Arizona, a youth and education orientated cable channel.
-At know99, Emmert has perfected his video mentoring program, creating an advanced videography curriculum for gifted high school and college student video journalists.
-Emmert is in the classroom as well, serving as adjunct professor teaching videography with the Walter Cronkite School of Journalism & Mass Communication.
+Chuck continued to implement this storytelling-driven programming philosophy at know99 Television in Phoenix, a youth and education orientated cable channel.
+This opportunity offered the chance to create a video journalist mentoring program, crafting an advanced videography training curriculum for gifted high school and college student video journalists.
+Chuck is in the classroom as well, serving as adjunct professor in videography with the Walter Cronkite School of Journalism & Mass Communication.

-Emmert has been married to Patty Emmert since 1984 with three children.
-Chuck also enjoys bicycling, tennis, food and music.
+Personally, Chuck has been married to Patty for more than 35 years, raising three children.
+A competitive tennis player, Chuck also enjoys bicycling, board games, food and music.